-A shareholders' agreement, (SHA), is a key tool to prepare for an unpredictable future.
+A shareholders' agreement, also known as SHA, is the key tool to consider an unpredictable future.

-Main clauses in an SHA
+Main clauses in a SHA

-It is impossible to draw up a definitive list of which clauses are typically included in a shareholder agreement considering it is a document that is always tailor-made.
+It is hard to list which clauses are typically included in a shareholders' agreement considering it is very much a tailor-made work.
 Usually, you will find:

-- general clauses, including the purpose of the document, as well as the previous agreements made between the parties; - operational and organisation clauses that regulate the legal structure of the company, appointment of directors and their limitations, the shareholders' contributions, the entry of new shareholders, the roles and functions of each organ, committments, obligations, etc;

-- clauses defining powers and duties of the shareholders and the decision making process (organisation of shareholders' meetings, compensation, allowance of future benefits, etc.); - protection clauses, including founders' commitments, vesting conditions, non-compete clauses, non-disclosure agreements, etc.; and - exit clauses notably governing the exit of shareholders from the corporate capital, buyout, etc.
+- y general clauses, including the purpose of the document, as well as the previous agreements made between the parties. - operational and organisation clauses that regulate the legal structure of the company, appointment of directors and their limitations, the shareholders' contributions, the entrance of new shareholders in the corporate capital, the roles and functions of each party, dedication, obligation, etc. - clauses defining powers and duties of the shareholders and the decision making process (organisation of shareholders' meetings, compensation, allowance of future benefits, etc.) - protection clauses, including founders' commitments, vesting conditions, non-compete clauses, non-disclosure agreements, etc; and - exit clauses notably governing the exit of shareholders from the corporate capital, buyout, etc.